genuinetools/img/README.md

-  du       Show image disk usage. ls       List images and digests. login    Log in to a Docker registry. pull     Pull an image or a repository from a registry. push     Push an image or a repository to a registry. rm       Remove one or more images. save     Save an image to a tar archive (streamed to STDOUT by default). tag      Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE. version  Show the version information.
+  du       Show image disk usage. ls       List images and digests. login    Log in to a Docker registry. prune    Prune and clean up the build cache. pull     Pull an image or a repository from a registry. push     Push an image or a repository to a registry. rm       Remove one or more images. save     Save an image to a tar archive (streamed to STDOUT by default). tag      Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE. unpack   Unpack an image to a rootfs directory. version  Show the version information.
 ```